 However, that might not be a sign of decline for Quavo, as these characteristics have plagued his music since the beginning of his career.

 I can’t help but ask, “Where the heck is Offset’s solo project?”
-Offset may be the most talented member of the group during their period of dominance, and yet “Culture III” is going to be released before his own solo project?
+Offset may be the most talented member of the group, and yet “Culture III” is going to be released before his own solo project?
 The move makes no sense; fitting in a whole trilogy of solo projects before “Culture III” would have been an excellent strategy, and I cannot help but think Jan.
 25 is a premature date for the project’s release.

 In total, the timing is off for the third-chapter’s release and their efforts to promote the project seem scrambled.
 As a result, “Culture III” appears, at the moment, to be a rushed album based on a theme that has meant, and will continue to mean, basically nothing.
 I feel as if the group is mostly rushing to release the album so that it can come out on the same day as their previous projects did in the last two years.